 Let’s read on to find out about these two situations.

 The “Jin Shan” method when the cup breaks into large pieces.

 If you accidentally break the cup, it is normal for it to split into two large pieces.

 In this scenario, you can follow these 3 steps to repair it:

 1. Collect the fragments and join them one by one with the adhesive made of paint

 2. Prepare paint paste to fill the gap after rejoined.

 3. Remove the excess paint, and carefully paint along the cracks.

 4. Sprinkle gold powder while the paint is not completely dry.

-It can be imagined that the cracked dinner plate is tightly joined with an adhesive made of lacquer, and then the joint is decorated with gold powder.
-The cracks will turn into beautiful golden lines, giving the utensil a unique charm after being reborn.
+Can you imagine your cracked cup finally coming back together?
+Attached tightly with adhesives made of lacquer and then decorated with gold powder.
+Awesome!
+The cracks of your cup will turn into beautiful golden lines, giving the appliance a unique charm like being reborn.